-In the face of one of the worst pandemics the world has ever seen, many people are trying to find the best methods of furthering their education and/or career without sacrificing their health.
+In the face of one of the worst pandemics the world has ever seen, many people are trying to find the best methods of furthering their education and career without sacrificing their health.
 Luckily online courses are a great method of achieving both of these things and more.
+These courses are Massive Online Open Courses or MOOCs.
+MOOCs are free education focused on skill development and are open to all.

 Free online courses won’t replace a degree, but for those who are already in the security field, or who are considering a career change into security, free courses can have some real benefits.
 Getting a feel for the occupation, learning new skills, and even earning a certificate or certification that can increase your job market value.